Umm al-Qura Hijri Calendar

 What are the White Days (Ayyam al-Beed)?

-The White Days refer to the 13th, 14th, and 15th of each Islamic month when the moon is full or nearly full.
-Fasting on these three days each month is a recommended Sunnah practice (not obligatory).
-The name “White Days” comes from the brightness of the moon during these nights.
+The White Days are the 13th, 14th, and 15th of each Islamic month.
+Fasting on these days is a recommended Sunnah practice, named for the brightness of the full moon.

 Which countries use the Umm al-Qura calendar?